open/close all folders

 Darkwing: (softly) Because you are.

-Hell, pretty much any interaction between DW and Gosalyn that isn't intended to be comedic.
-They may be after each other like cats and dogs half the time, but this troper is hard pressed to think of an animated work that captures the love between a father and his little girl like this series could.
+- Any interaction between D.W. and Gosalyn that isn't intended to be comedic.
+They may be after each other like cats and dogs half the time, but no animated work captures the love between a father and his little girl like this series could.
 In fact, if you watched a few episodes before "Darkly Dawns the Duck", you'd think Gosalyn really was D.W.'s daughter, not just adopted.
 THAT'S how good their relationship is.

 Darkwing: But no one knows the security codes to get i—